oveddan/blog/content/posts/energy/solar-synth/index.md

 Since the circuit itself only draws 8 ma, we can leave that out of the total since it's insegnificant.
 We would just need more current for the opamps to power the speakers.

+## Powering it with Solar Energy

+For the final step, we wanted to power the circuit with solar energy.
+We didn't want to add a battery - the goal of this experiment was to convert solar rays directly into sound, so we would connect solar panels directy to the circuit.

+All that was available to check-out from the ITP Equipment Room were 6V solar panels.
+Since our circuit requires 12V, we checked out two of these and ran then in series:

+{{< fullsizeimage src="images/in_series" caption="Two 6V solar panels connected in series to produce 12V" >}}

+{{< fullsizeimage src="images/solar_high_freq" caption="Solar power generates sin waves through the analog circuit, as visible on the oscilloscope." >}}
+{{< fullsizeimage src="images/solar_low_freq" caption="Lower fequencey sin waves." >}}

+It was able to produce loud sounds through headphones:

+{{< vimeo 258723506 >}}